A master animator in his own class

-Animation is one of cinema’s greatest gifts that has evolved over the last century with grace and style.
-And once in a lifetime there are those who will come along and leave their mark on the medium for both their generation and the future.
+Animation is one of cinema’s greatest gifts that evolved over the last century with grace and style.
+Once in a lifetime, there are those who will come along and leave their mark on the medium for both their generation and the future.
 Some examples include Winsor McCay, Dave and Max Fleisher, Tex Avery, Bob Clampett, Chuck Jones, Ralph Bakshi, Don Bluth, and of course Walt Disney.
-They’ve all left their stamp on animation, and today another name joins the ranks.
-For out of all the legends who passed on from this world in 2019, none were as somber than that of a master animator who always sought to push the medium of believability to the next level.
+Today, another name joins the ranks.
+Out of all the legends who passed on from this world in 2019, none brought as many tears than that of a master animator who sought to push the medium of believability to the next level.
 I’m of course talking about the one and only, Richard Williams.

 Often known as the animation director of Who Framed Roger Rabbit, Richard Williams’ career expands beyond one of cinema’s greatest technical achievements.
 Starting off as an independent animator when most graduates would join well known studios like Disney, he made many award winning shorts starting with 1958’s The Little Island, which delves into the minds of three individuals representing good, truth and beauty clashing with one another.
 At first glance it looks very simplistic, but Williams used simple shapes to create a grand story of finding compromises among extremes.
 For his efforts he earned his first BAFTA award, but his second short Love Me Love Me Love Me was his big break that earned him enough money to open his own studio in London.
 After setting up shop, he put together some very memorable intros to the likes of What’s New Pussycat and 1967’s Casino Royale (Not to be confused with the 2006 James Bond film).
 But it was The Return of the Pink Panther and The Pink Panther Strikes Again that got him even more attention.
 Theatrical cartoons were being phased out from theaters after the invention of television, so animated programming tended to have low budgets as seen in many Hanna-Barbera productions after Tom and Jerry.
 But the intros to both Pink Panther movies opted for 24 frames per second as opposed to 12 frames, which made way for some very fluid and creative comedy in those few minutes of screen time.